-Statement of accounts for the financial year ended 31 March 2014 is attached.
+Statement of accounts for the financial year ended 31 March 2015 is attached.

-[Unique Entity No. S98SS0167J] [IPC No. IPC000700] [Registered under the Registry of Societies]
+[Unique Entity No. S98SS0167J]

+[IPC No. IPC000700]

+[Registered under the Registry of Societies]

-AUDITED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2014
+AUDITED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2015

 CONTENTS

 Statement by Management Committee 2

 Independent Auditors' Report 3

 Statement of Financial Position 5

 Statement of Financial Activities 6

 Statement of Cash Flows 7

+Statement of Changes in Funds 8

-Notes to the Financial Statements 8
+Notes to the Financial Statements 9

-Public Accountants and Chartered Accountants of Singapore
+(UEN.
+T10LL0955L) Public Accountants and Chartered Accountants of Singapore